rolux/gtamaplib-vc/README.md

 The defaults are `--spacing 10`, `--budget 1000`, and `--max-steps 100`.

-You can also render projection helpers into `optimizer/renders/projections/`:
+You can also render projections into `optimizer/renders/projections/`:

 ```bash
 python3 project.py cam-onto-map "Leonida Keys 01 (Airplane) (X)" --output cam-onto-map.png